tshepang/blog-movies/content/movies/Somewhere (2010).rst

-The lead character of *Somewhere* is rich, famous, and easily fucks ultra-hot gals, yet the only bright thing in his life seems to be her beloved daughter (who is given a flawless portrayal).
+The lead character of rich, famous, and easily fucks ultra-hot gals, yet the only bright thing in his life seems to be her beloved daughter (who is given a flawless portrayal).
 This feeling of purposelessness is well-punctuated by Sofia Coppola's superb direction